 The local VFW Post 7858 begins the ceremonies by reading the names of all veterans that have pasted with the last year.
 After which Rolling Thunder and local volunteers go out over the cemetery and place the wreaths on every veteran’s grave.
 This program is sponsored by Rolling Thunder at no cost to the families.
 If you wish to donate to Rolling Thunder, Inc., for this event visit them at www.rollingthunder1.com or sent your donation to Rolling Thunder, Inc, PO Box 216 Neshanic Station, NJ 08853.

-Please join us on Saturday December 17th at noon.
+Please join us.
 We need volunteers not only to place the wreaths but also to help register the volunteers and serve lunch.
 Chili and cornbread will be served after the ceremonies.

 This is a great way to honor those who have so bravely fought for the freedoms we enjoy every day and a great family experience for both young and old.